NEW OUTSIDE VIDEO!

 Indy stands well for the farrier, stands in crossties, and loves turnout!

 Under saddle, Indy is going walk/trot and canter and have taken her over small cross rails and verticals.
 She loves having her mind busy with different activities.
 She would love to be in 5-6 day program!
 She is a cute mover and we think she’d also look great in Western gear.
 Currently, Indy is best suited for an intermediate rider working with a professional trainer daily or an advanced rider looking for a kind mare to bond with.
 She will be suitable for low level disciplines!
 Most importantly, she does best with consistency!

-Indy is 2020 Retrained & Remarkable Challenge eligible.
-As such she will be invited to vie for $5,000 in cash and prizes at the 2020 New Vocations All-Thoroughbred Charity Horse Show at the Kentucky Horse Park, in Lexington, where she will receive a free stall and free entry into R&R Challenge classes (which include English and Western pleasure, hunter hack, trail, driving and in-hand classes).
+Indy is also eligible for the 2020 Retrained & Remarkable Challenge eligible.
+As such she will be invited to compete at the 2020 New Vocations All-Thoroughbred Charity Horse Show at the Kentucky Horse Park, in Lexington, where she will receive free entry into R&R Challenge classes (which include English and Western pleasure, hunter hack, trail, driving and in-hand classes).

 ADOPTION FEE POLICY